You want to travel from Bangkok to Chaing Mai and prefer to make the journey with the night train Bangkok to Chaing Mai.

 For your train travels from Bangkok to Chiang Mai there are various options and each option has a different price.
 There is the option to travel 1st, 2nd or 3rd class, A/C or non A/C and sleeper or seated.
 The cost varies depending on class, comfort and even time of year.

 Note: There is only 1 first class sleeping carriage and only a few trains have them.
 If you plan traveling on a first class train from Bangkok to Chiang, you should book your tickets at least 1 month in advance.

 Here is a quick summary of what you should expect to pay depending on class and comfort:

 3rd class non A/C seat: 350 baht ($12)

 Prices are approximate figures and should be used as guidelines.

-The most popular sleeper is train #9 which departs Bangkok at 18:00 and completes the journey in just over 13 hours.
+The most popular Bangkok to Chiang Mai sleeper train is train #9 which departs Bangkok at 18:00 and completes the journey in just over 13 hours.
 The number 9 sleeper train costs around 750baht ($25) for a one 1 way trip and arrives in Chiang Mai at 7:15 completing the journey in just over 13 hours.